This Safer Internet Day, let’s make the Internet a better place by changing the way we act, interact, and transact online!

 - Do not use your business or personal email address when signing up for services, buying stuff online, etc. Use a disposable email address instead.
 [Click to Tweet]

-- Install a spam filtering tool to reduce the amount of spam emails coming through.
+- Install a spam filtering tool to reduce the number of spam emails coming through.
 [Click to Tweet]

 Internet Safety Tips to Prevent Ransomware

-- Back up your data on a regular basis – it is the most important thing you can do to defeat ransomware.
+- Back up your data regularly – it is the most important thing you can do to defeat ransomware.

 [Click to Tweet]